celery/celery/docs/userguide/routing.rst

 If you're confused about these terms, you should read up on AMQP concepts.

-In addition to the :ref:`AMQP Primer` below, there's `Rabbits and Warrens`_, an excellent blog post describing queues and exchanges.
+In addition to the :ref:`amqp-primer` below, there's `Rabbits and Warrens`_, an excellent blog post describing queues and exchanges.
 There's also AMQP in 10 minutes*: `Flexible Routing Model`_, and `Standard Exchange Types`_.
 For users of RabbitMQ the `RabbitMQ FAQ`_